mwmitchell/flux/README.md

 lein midje
 ```

 For integration tests, you'll need a Solr instance running on post 8983.
-Since the current version of flux only allows you to create containers from the cluster API, you'll need to create the `flux-tests` container yourself.
+Since the current version of flux only allows you to create cores from the cluster API, you'll need to create the `flux-tests` core yourself.

 ```shell
 solr create -c flux-tests